 I have more scandal to tell, but my foot grows wearie and I thirst.
-I shall rest and refresh myself, and write more anon.
+I shall write more anon.

-Gib needn’t have worried about no “report” ever being made of this incident.
+Gib’s readers will be as scandalised as he was by such doings, so I’ll supply some extra details.
+Gib needn’t have worried about no report ever being made of this incident.
 It was mentioned in a letter of 13 April 1597 from Rowland White to Sir Robert Sidney.
 (More of both men later.)

-What incensed Elizabeth was probably the combination of who’d been playing, and the taking of physick.
+What incensed Queen Elizabeth was probably the combination of who’d been playing, and the taking of physick.

 Sir Robert Sidney (1563-1626) had been appointed in 1589 as Governor of Flushing (Vlissingen), a town the Dutch had temporarily granted to England as surety on a financial loan.
-By the mid-1590s he seems to have felt his career was stalled, and hoped to come home.
+By the mid-1590s Sir Robert hoped to come home.

 Rowland Whyte was Sir Robert’s agent in London and looked out for his interests there.
 This included supplies for Flushing, but he also watched for any good position that might soon be vacant (something Gib would understand perfectly), and kept an eye on the health and welfare of Sir Robert’s wife Barbara and their children.

-Sir Robert’s stalled career and lack of leave may have been because of rival factions at Court and his personal and familial links with Essex.
-However, he was well served by Rowland Whyte, who did so good a job of keeping Sir Robert up with all the news and gossip that his letters are now a valuable resource for historians.
+Sir Robert’s stalled career may have been because of rival factions at Court and his personal and familial links with Essex.
+However, he was well served by Rowland Whyte, who did so good a job of sending Sir Robert all the news and gossip that his letters are now an invaluable resource for historians.